-In FY 2014, 13.7 percent of the State Operating Funds Budget is projected to be spent on personal service costs and supports roughly 98,800 full-time equivalent (FTE) employees under direct Executive control and another 15,000 employees of the Legislature and Judiciary.
-Over the past decade, personal service spending has increased at an average annual rate of 3.2 percent on a State Operating Funds basis.
-Roughly 76 percent of all personal service spending occurs in four areas: the State University of New York, the Mental Hygiene agencies, the Department of Corrections and Community Supervision, and Judiciary.
+In FY 2015, \$12.6 billion or 13.6 percent of the State Operating Funds Budget is projected to be spent on personal service costs and supports roughly 98,000 full-time equivalent (FTE) employees under direct Executive control, as well as employees of the University Systems, and Independently Elected Agencies, including the Legislature and Judiciary.
+Over the past decade, personal service spending has increased at an average annual rate of 2.4 percent on a State Operating Funds basis.
+Roughly 75 percent of all personal service spending occurs in four areas: the State University of New York, the Mental Hygiene agencies, the Department of Corrections and Community Supervision, and Judiciary.

-The following charts provide summary data on the shares of the actual FY 2013 State Operating Funds personal service spending totaling \$12.4 billion by agency and category of spending.
+The following charts provide summary data on the shares of the actual FY 2014 State Operating Funds personal service spending totaling \$12.3 billion by agency and category of spending.